Novel Formats #1-7 A Dialogue|The Set Up|Loop|Pile Up|Crash|You Are Here|Rider

 It has been a very long time since I saw such excellence in collaborative, attentive improvisation.
 Not a moment dropped out.
 And a good intimate space for the audience who became part of the moment. ...my gratitude [to] all of your partners for this marvelous, luscious, creative experience.
 Being present with people who are paying such close attention, listening to each other, shifting the molecules in the space, slowing down the pace is revolutionary, needed.

--Hannah Dennison, choreographer and founding director of Cradle to Grave Arts, Inc.
+-Hannah Dennison, audience member, choreographer and founding director of Cradle to Grave Arts, Inc.